 For the current project, we are interested in monitoring the night sky brightness and the extinction measures at the SAAO observing site in Sutherland and characterise how they change with seasons (if any), solar activities or with new developments around Sutherland or as a result of light and air pollution.
-The data from ASTMONs are available for the past six years.
+The data from ASTMONs are available for the past seven years.

 The aim of the project is to use the existing data sets and generate time series and trends by an MSc student.
-The data is available from ASTMONs for the past 6 years, and continues to be taken nightly with Sunset.
-If necessary, these can be supplemented other available historical data collected with one of the decommissioned telescope (the 0.5m telescope).
+The data is available from ASTMONs for the past 7 years, and continues to be taken nightly with of the ASTMONs.
+If necessary, these can be supplemented with other available historical data collected with one of the decommissioned telescopes (the 0.5m telescope).